Before you start

 Early Payment of Preserved Benefits

-If any changes are made to a member’s employment record after a retirement application has been submitted a revised award may need to be calculated.
+If any changes are made to a member’s pension record after a retirement application has been submitted, a revised award may need to be calculated.

 These changes could be due to one or all of the following:

 - pensionable pay (actual and/or notional whole time if part time)

 - the last day of pensionable employment and/or a change to pensionable membership i.e. unpaid sick days